rolldown/rolldown/web/docs/contrib-guide/etiquette.md

 As much as we encourage contributions, we also expect people to follow general guidelines to ensure a positive and productive environment for everyone.

-We will appreciate your any contribution, but there are certain situations where we may not be able to accept them.
+We will appreciate any contribution, but there are certain situations where we may not be able to accept them.

 ## Unforeseen features/changes